openvinotoolkit/openvino/docs/ops/sequence/RNNSequence_5.md

 * *direction*

   * **Description**: Specify if the RNN is forward, reverse, or bidirectional.
 If it is one of *forward* or *reverse* then `num_directions = 1`, if it is *bidirectional*, then `num_directions = 2`.
 This `num_directions` value specifies input/output shape requirements.
-When the direction is bidirectional, half of the input data do RNN operation in forward order, and halt in reverse order
+When the direction is bidirectional, half of the input data do RNN operation in forward order, and half in reverse order
   * **Range of values**: *forward*, *reverse*, *bidirectional*
   * **Type**: `string`
   * **Required**: *yes*